udacity/CarND-Traffic-Sign-Classifier-Project/project_description.md

 ### Step 3: Build an Application or Program for a Model (Optional)

 Take your project one step further.
-If you're interested, look to build an Android application or even a more robust Python program that can interface with input images and display the classified numbers and even the bounding boxes.
+If you're interested, look to build an Android application or even a more robust Python program that can interface with input images and display the classified traffic signs and even the bounding boxes.
+You can find co-ordinates for bounding boxes in the [original dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 You can for example try to build an augmented reality app by overlaying your answer on the image like the [Word Lens](https://en.wikipedia.org/wiki/Word_Lens) app does.

 Loading a TensorFlow model into a camera app on Android is demonstrated in the [TensorFlow Android demo app](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android), which you can simply modify.